No doubt, COVID-19 has caused everyone to adapt to changes in unforeseen ways, including us at the community Wellness Centre.

 - World Health Organization: WHO.org

-The World Health Organization is the reference for information on COVID-19 but also holds some interesting golden nuggets for explaining COVID-19 to your child and breaking down harmful or stress-inducing myths.
+The World Health Organization is the reference for information on health related issues but also holds some interesting golden nuggets for explaining mental health to your child and breaking down harmful or stress-inducing myths.

 - Centre for Addiction and Mental Health (CAMH)